 The plot thickens 24 hours later, “As for the interview with Greg Norman, turns out you’ll be playing with him during the Web.com Tour Bahamas Great Exuma Classic Pro-Am, and you’ll also be at a dinner with him that evening,” she adds.

-Now we have a minor crisis because I haven’t played golf in four months and I’m about to tee it up with a legend.
-A round with Greg Norman sounds great, that is until you spray the ball all over the Bahamas.
+Now we have a minor crisis because I haven’t played golf in four months and I’m about to tee it up with one of my childhood heroes.
+A round with Greg Norman sounds good in theory, that is until you spray the ball all over the Bahamas like a hacker.
 I mentally revisit my Shark-inspired glory years in late 90’s and early 00’s.
-I was a decent Florida high school golfer and earned a golf scholarship to a small college in Nebraska.
+I was a decent high school golfer and earned a golf scholarship to a small college in Nebraska.
 There were good moments, but it was on the plains of the Cornhusker State I realized the PGA Tour would not be happening.

 Full swing and short game problems are solved with hard work – I have one day to fix a decade of golf neglect.
 In the car and to the local practice tee I go for a large bucket.
 I’m hitting it fine, but it’s easy to stripe balls when you’re alone on the range – it’s different when a Great White Shark is looking over your shoulder.
 Eighty balls later and my pro-am work is done – let’s get this party started.